 Land/ development rights received under joint development arrangements ('JDA') is measured at the fair value of the estimated construction service rendered to the land owner and the same is accounted on launch of the project.
 The amount of non-refundable deposit paid by the Company under JDA is recognized as land advance under other assets and on the launch of the project, the non-refundable amount is transferred as land cost to work-in-progress/ capital work in progress.
-Further, the amount of refundable deposit paid by the Company under JDA is recognized as land cost to work-in-progress/ capital work in progress.
+Further, the amount of refundable deposit paid by the Company under JDA is recognized as deposits under loans.